TheNetsky/Microsoft-Rewards-Script/README.md

 This repo: <a href="https://github.com/TheNetsky/Microsoft-Rewards-Script/graphs/contributors"><img src="https://contrib.rocks/image?repo=TheNetsky/Microsoft-Rewards-Script" alt="TheNetsky/Microsoft-Rewards-Script contributors" /></a>

 If you contributed, thank you!
-Open a PR to add yourself explicitly if you wish.
+Open a PR to add yourself explicitly if you wish [here](https://discord.gg/KRBFxxsU).

 ---